Fort Worth ENT Audiology Services

 - Avoiding social situations due to difficulties with hearing

-- Turning up TV or radio volume to levels that others find too loud
+- Turning up the TV or radio volume to levels that others find too loud

 - Difficulty following conversations when background noise is present or in a group